micmejia/bible-dump/NKJV/Song of Solomon/Song 4.md

 Behold, you _are_ fair, my love!
 Behold, you _are_ fair!
 You _have_ dove's eyes behind your veil.
 Your hair _is_ like a flock of goats, Going down from Mount Gilead.

 ###### 2
-Your teeth _are_ like a flock of shorn _sheep_ Which have come up from the washing, Every one of which bears twins, And none _is_ [^a]barren among them.
+Your teeth _are_ like a flock of shorn _sheep_ Which have come up from the washing, Every one of which bears twins, And none _is_ barren among them.

 ###### 3
 Your lips _are_ like a strand of scarlet, And your mouth is lovely.
 Your temples behind your veil _Are_ like a piece of pomegranate.

 ###### 4
-Your neck _is_ like the tower of David, Built for an armory, On which hang a thousand [^b]bucklers, All shields of mighty men.
+Your neck _is_ like the tower of David, Built for an armory, On which hang a thousand bucklers, All shields of mighty men.

 ###### 5
 Your two breasts _are_ like two fawns, Twins of a gazelle, Which feed among the lilies.